-As we enter month seven of the coronavirus pandemic and with the added crises of wildfires statewide, we want to provide an update of our funding processes and priorities in the coming weeks and months.
-It is our intention to launch a new application process for both our arts and education funding by early November pending completion of testing of our new platform.
+As we enter month eight of the coronavirus pandemic and with the added impacts of wildfires statewide, we want to provide an update of our funding processes and priorities.
+We will be launching a new application process for both our arts and education funding by early November pending completion of testing of our new platform.
 News of the launch will be posted here - please check back for updates.

 We intend to provide a quick turnaround from application to decision to grant payment.